-The equivalence between the two formulations of upper and lower probabilities (as operators satisfying axioms (1a), (1b), (2), (3) and (4) and as suprema and infima of closed (with respect to the weak topology) and convex sets of previsions) is proved in the following:
+The equivalence between the two formulations of upper and lower probabilities (as operators satisfying axioms (1a), (1b), (2), (3) and (4) and as suprema and infima of weak-closed and convex sets of previsions) is showed by:

 Theorem 2.2.
-[9].
-(1) Let U be an upper prevision and L = -U- be its associated lower prevision over a divisible unital l -group (G, 1).
+[13].
+(1) Let U be an upper prevision and L its conjugate lower prevision over a divisible unital l -group (G, 1).
 Then, for every prevision E on (G, 1), we have $E(f) \leq U(f)$ for all $f \in G$ iff $L(f) \leq E(f)$ for all $f \in G$.

-(2) The set Σ of all previsions E such that $E(f) \leq U(f)$ for all f is a closed and convex subset of $C(X, \mathbf{R})^$.
+(2) The set Σ of all previsions E such that $E(f) \leq U(f)$ for all f is a weak-closed and convex subset of $C(X, \mathbf{R})^$.
 Moreover $\Sigma^ = U$ and $\Sigma = L$.

-Remark 2.1.
+Remark 2.2.
 For the sake of precision, Theorem 2.2 was proved for 2-divisible unital l groups, but it holds a fortiori when full divisibility is assumed.
-Moreover, in Walley's book, a similar result (that is, upper and lower previsions are suprema and infima of sets of previsions) is proved, but with reference to vector spaces and not to l -groups.
+Moreover, Walley proves a similar result (Theorem 3.3.3. of [41]), but with reference to vector spaces and not to l -groups.

-Lower and upper previsions (and probabilities) can alternatively be introduced by suitably extending the betting scheme introduced in Section 1.2.
+Lower and upper previsions (and probabilities) can alternatively be introduced by suitably extending the betting scheme introduced in Section 1.1.
 It can be immediately observed that in the special case in which upper and lower previsions coincide, the appropriate betting game is again the classical one.
 Otherwise, we must give up the fairness condition.
-Specifically, in the imprecise betting qame, the gambler can only choose the magnitude of stakes λ , not its sign.
+Specifically, in the imprecise betting game, the gambler can only choose the magnitude of stakes λ , not its sign.
 As an immediate consequence, the gambler is not in a position unilaterally decide to swap payoff matrices with the bookmaker.
 This can certainly be seen as an element of realism of this extended betting scheme.
-So, as noted in [9], the imprecise betting game is just as its classical counterpart except that the upper prevision of a qamble φ is defined as the minimum β such that a rational bookmaker would accept to pay $v(\phi)$ in return for the gambler's payment of β .
-As already anticipated, Walley takes the point of view of the gambler, hence the characterization of lower prevision of a gamble φ is given in [30] as the supremum of all betting odds α such that a rational gambler would accept to pay α in exchange for $v(\phi)$.
+So, as noted in [13], the imprecise betting game is just as its classical counterpart except that the upper prevision of a qamble φ is defined as the infimum β such that a rational bookmaker would accept to pay $v(\phi)$ in return for the gambler's payment of β .
+As we remarked when presenting the Dutch Book Theorem, Walley takes the point of view of the gambler12, hence the characterization of lower prevision of a gamble φ is given in [41] as the supremum of all betting odds α such that a rational gambler would accept to pay α in exchange for $v(\phi)$.
 Of course, the two criteria are equivalent modulo exchanging the roles of the players and replacing lower previsions by upper previsions.
-As already noted in [30], this loss of symmetry between the gambler's and the bookmaker's payoff matrices, results in the inadequacy, in general, of the coherence criterion as described above (see Definition 1.1).
-An appropriate refinement of the criterion can be given by referring to the notion of bad and qood bets.
+As already noted in [41], this loss of symmetry between the gambler's and the bookmaker's payoff matrices, results in the inadequacy, in general, of the coherence criterion as described above (see Definition 1.1).
+An appropriate refinement of the criterion can be given by referring to the notion of bad and good bets.